Wild and Free-Roaming Horses and Burros Act of 1971: Contents

 The act provides specific protections to "all unbranded and unclaimed horses and burros on public lands of the United States," and makes it a crime for anyone to harass or kill these animals on federal land.
 It requires the departments of the Interior and Agriculture to protect the animals.
 Beginning with its enactment, it required studies of the habits and habitats of free-ranging horses and burros, permitting public land to be set aside for their use.
-In addition, the act required that these horses and burros be protected as "living symbols of the historic and pioneer spirit of the West", The BLM was tasked with identification of the areas where free-roaming horses and burros were found; there was no specific amount of acreage set aside, and the Act required management plans to "maintain a thriving natural ecological balance among wild horse populations, wildlife, livestock, and vegetation and to protect the range from the deterioration associated with overpopulation."
+In addition, the act required that these horses and burros be protected as "living symbols of the historic and pioneer spirit of the West."
+The BLM was tasked with identification of the areas where free-roaming horses and burros were found; there was no specific amount of acreage set aside, and the Act required management plans to "maintain a thriving natural ecological balance among wild horse populations, wildlife, livestock, and vegetation and to protect the range from the deterioration associated with overpopulation."
 Although wild horse ranges were principally for the protection of the horses, the land was required to be maintained for multiple use.
 The BLM was also permitted to close public land to livestock grazing to protect wild horse and burro habitat.

 History

 Although the Act uses the technical language "wild free-roaming" to describe the horses and burros protected under the Act, the BLM notes that "today's American wild horses should not be considered 'native'."
 All protected animals descend from domesticated horses and burros brought to the Americas beginning in the 1500s.
 Some escaped to the wild while others were released, and over the ensuing centuries, these feral animals adapted to the Western range.
 Due to the Act, the BLM manages horses and burros as "wild" regardless of their native or non-native status.

 Free-roaming horses could once be found throughout much of the American frontier west of the Mississippi River, and may have numbered as many as two million around 1850.
 However, no comprehensive estimate of free-roaming horse numbers was done until 1971, and thus early estimates are speculative.
 Horse numbers were in decline as domestic cattle and sheep competed with them for resources.
 Ranchers shot horses to leave more grazing land for other livestock, other horses were captured off the range for human use, and some were rounded up for slaughter.

-By the end of the 1920s, free-roaming horses mostly lived on General Land Office (GLO)-administered lands and National Forest rangelands in 11 Western States.
+By the end of the 1920s, free-roaming horses mostly lived on United States General Land Office (GLO)-administered lands and National Forest rangelands in 11 Western States.
 Their genetic origins were diverse, reflecting the American westward expansion from the mid-1800s on.
 Their bloodlines included horses of Spanish-Barb descent as well as draft and saddle horses turned loose on the open range.